Kyle enjoys using data science, remote sensing, and spatial statistics to analyze big, messy data and complex environmental and social systems.

-I have a background in environmental science and engineering, with a specific focus on geochemical techniques applied to water.
-My previous work includes developing sediment contaminant chronologies for the Hudson River at Rensselaer Polytechnic Institute (Troy, NY), and work in developing low-cost filters with arsenic adsorbents at Clarkson University (Potsdam, NY).
-I came to Tufts in 2014 joining the Water Diplomacy IGERT program.
-My most recent graduate work at Tufts used agent-based models to investigate the role of social and behavioral factors on the feasibility of point of use water technologies.
+Kyle has a background in environmental science and engineering, with a specific focus on geochemical techniques applied to water.
+His previous work includes developing sediment contaminant chronologies for the Hudson River at Rensselaer Polytechnic Institute (Troy, NY), and work in developing low-cost filters with arsenic adsorbents at Clarkson University (Potsdam, NY).
+His most recent graduate work at Tufts University used agent-based models to investigate the role of social and behavioral factors on the feasibility of point of use water technologies.

 Further focused my training on developing statistical models of health interventions.
 Gained intermediate skills in statistical analysis and geographic information system (GIS).

 Gained extensive field sampling and lab testing experience for water and air samples, developed an arsenic testing methodology and organized the Clarkson Ceramics Remediation Group (CCERG).